Qinusty/bb-asset-hub/README.md

 # Buildbarn Asset Hub

+**This project is now maintained at https://github.com/buildbarn/bb-remote-asset under the buildbarn namespace.**

 This repository provides a service for the [remote asset](https://github.com/bazelbuild/remote-apis/blob/master/build/bazel/remote/asset/v1/remote_asset.proto) protocol.
 This protocol is used by tools such as [bazel](https://github.com/bazelbuild/bazel) / [buildstream](https://gitlab.com/BuildStream/buildstream) to provide a mapping